Lilian Vaughan Morgan: The attached-X chromosome

 While working in the Fly Room at Columbia University, Morgan spotted an unusual fruit fly.
 She captured it and mated it with a normal male.
 She analyzed her data and discovered both an unusual chromosome and a new pattern of inheritance.
 This discovery became a powerful tool for X chromosome analysis.
 It provided further confirmation of the chromosome theory, sex determination, the linkage of traits on sex chromosomes, and an important tool for isolating and preserving traits on the X chromosome.
 After 100 years the attached-X strain continues to be used in genetics research and the new inheritance pattern, non-criss-cross inheritance, is taught in genetics courses and illustrated in genetics textbooks.

 The ring-X chromosome

+Another major contribution to Drosophila genetics was Lilian Morgan's description of the ring-X chromosome in Drosophila melanogaster.
+Ring chromosomes had previously been described in plants by Mikhail S. Navashin in 1930 in species of Crepis, and were subsequently studied in maize by Barbara McClintock in the early 1930s.
+Morgan had earlier reported an unusual X chromosome with an “almost or entirely closed” U-shaped structure in 1926, a finding later interpreted as an early observation of a ring chromosome.

-Another major contribution to Drosophila genetics was Lilian Morgan's discovery of ring chromosomes.
-Ring chromosomes were discovered from their unusual frequencies of recombination in an attached-X stock.
-Cytology studies revealed a circularized X-chromosome.
-Ring-X chromosomes are unstable in early development and result in genetic mosaics, individuals with cells with differing genetic makeups.
-In females, for example, some cells could be XO and others XX.
-Ring chromosomes are a very important tool in the study of development.
+Morgan identified ring chromosomes through unusual patterns of recombination observed in an attached-X stock of Drosophila.
+Cytological analysis revealed that the X chromosome had become circularized.
+Ring-X chromosomes are unstable during early development and often produce genetic mosaics—individuals containing cells with different genetic constitutions.
+In females, for example, some cells may be XO while others are XX.
+Ring chromosomes subsequently became important tools for studying chromosome behavior and developmental genetics.